OfflineIMAP/imapfw/README.md

 #### Code

 In order to offer the best, imapfw relies on the last Python 3 technologies.
-It uses the most usefull of what Python 3 provides such as annotations.
+It uses the most usefull of what Python 3 provides.

 # Feedbacks and contributions